SutirthoGhosh/Scholario/README.md

 🎥 Curated Video Resources – Handpicked study videos from trusted sources like Khan Academy, BYJU’S, Vedantu, and more.
 🤖 AI-Powered Chatbot – Get instant answers and solutions to your doubts, with image-sharing support for book references and handwritten problems.
 📝 Downloadable Notes & PDFs – Access essential study guides, past-year papers, and NCERT solutions to boost your exam prep.
-🔍 Easy Navigation & Modern Design – A sleek, user-friendly interface inspired by Twitter/X, making learning engaging and effortless.
+🔍 Easy Navigation & Modern Design – A sleek, user-friendly interface, making learning engaging and effortless.
 Scholario is more than just a website—it’s a community-driven knowledge hub, ensuring students always have the right tools, resources, and answers to succeed.
 Ready to elevate your learning journey?
 Join Scholario today!